CapTen101/Beautiful-OnboardingScreens/README.md

 I have tried to follow a *modular approach* to the task on hand.
 Every component (`Activity/Fragment/Class`) has it's own package making the code to easier to test and debug in case of bugs and errors.

-## Commit Style
+## Commit & Comments

 I've tried to keep commit messages as relevant as possible so as to make it easier for the reader or collaborator to follow-up on the progress of the particular project.
+Also, the code is well commented across the project to further simplify the code understanding for any person getting introduced to the project.

 ## My Decisions and Implementation Details